R1-Code-Interpreter: LLMs Reason with Code via Supervised and Multi-stage Reinforcement Learning: Training Settings

 We fine-tune R1-Code-Interpreter using SFT and GRPO on a subset of 144 tasks.
 We randomly select 107 tasks for training: 26 from SymBench, 20 from Big-Bench-Hard, and 61 from Reasoning-Gym, ensuring no sample overlaps with the test set.
 The remaining 37 tasks are used for evaluation.
 To generate SFT supervision, we prompt GPT-4o to produce multiple reasoning/execution trajectories per task and retain only those yielding correct answers.
-To enhance diversity and adaptability, we use varied prompt formats—some allow free-form reasoning such as the prompt in Table~\ref{tab:R1-Code-Interpreter-prompt}, while others enforce transitions between text and code.
-Each trajectory is limited to 5 code execution rounds, and each task includes up to 70 valid trajectories, resulting in a final dataset of 6.5k high-quality samples.
+To enhance diversity and adaptability, we use varied prompt formats: some allow free-form reasoning such as the prompt in Table~\ref{tab:R1-Code-Interpreter-prompt}, while others enforce transitions between text and code.
+To encourage exploratory reasoning, we increase the proportion of answer trajectories with multi-turn generation, particularly those that adaptively adjust solving strategies (e.g., switching between code and text, or refining generated code).
+To balance the dataset, each task includes at most 70 valid trajectories, resulting in a final dataset of 6.5k high-quality samples for SFT.
+To avoid training collapse, the training samples in GRPO has no overlaps with SFT.
+We conduct experiments using three default base models: Qwen2.5-14B-Instruct-1M, Qwen2.5-7B-Instruct-1M, and Qwen2.5-3B-Instruct~\citep{qwen2025qwen25technicalreport}.

+SFT is trained for 3 epochs to prevent overfitting.
+GRPO uses a learning rate of 1e-6 with 5 sampled responses per prompt and a KL penalty of 0.001.
+Learning rates are tuned in early-stage experiments.
+Training and inference temperatures are set to 1.0 and 0.6, respectively.
+We use a batch size of 32 for SFT and 128 for GRPO.
+Both stages perform full-parameter fine-tuning on 16 H100 GPUs.
+Answers are evaluated using predefined rules, with GPT-4o assisting in format normalization when necessary.
+For methods that output code as the final answer, we extract and execute the code using predefined logic to obtain the final result.